All Our Kin, Inc., is a nationally-recognized, Connecticut-based

 Our vision: all children, regardless of where they live, their racial or ethnic background, or how much money their parents earn, will begin their lives with all the advantages, all the tools, and all the experiences that we, as a society, are capable of giving them.

-By equipping providers with skills and resources to raise the quality of care in their home-based programs, All Our Kin makes it possible for children to receive the excellent foundational early learning experiences they need and deserve.
+By equipping providers with skills and resources to raise the quality of care in their home-based programs, All Our Kin makes it possible for children to receive the high-quality early learning experiences they need and deserve.
 We find the caregivers who serve our youngest and most vulnerable children: women in low-income communities who are committed to giving children high-quality learning experiences.
 Through All Our Kin's programs, family child care providers get the resources, training and support that they need; these providers then make it possible for parents to succeed, providing reliable, consistent care that is affordable, accessible, neighborhood-based, culturally diverse, and flexible for parents working nontraditional hours.

 is an acute shortage of quality child care for infants and toddlers in Connecticut—and,